osism/testbed/docs/source/deployment/heat.rst

 This can also be achieved using ``make deploy-ceph``.

-The deployment of OpenStack can be enabled via parameter ``deploy_openstack``.
+The deployment of basic OpenStack services can be enabled via parameter ``deploy_openstack``.

-The deployment of OpenStack depends on the deployment of Ceph and the infrastructure services.
+The deployment of basic OpenStack services depends on the deployment of Ceph and the infrastructure services.

 .. code-block:: console